Fokker-Planck equations with terminal condition and related McKean probabilistic representation: Acknowledgments

 \section{Acknowledgments}

+The authors are very grateful to the Referee for having read carefully the paper and having contributed to a significant improvement of the paper presentation.
 The work was supported by a public grant as part of the {\it Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH,} in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.